New Zealand 3 week itinerary with a baby

 Day 3 – Arrowtown and Lake Hayes

-Head to Arrowtown to explore the pretty Wild West style High Street and the Chinese settlement.
+Head to Arrowtown to explore the pretty Wild West style high street and the Chinese settlement.
 The latter was home to the miners who worked in the gold mine and it’s sobering to see how they lived.

 Chinese settlement in Arrowtown